shadowhijackers/share-gang-locations/README.md

 you have to track everyone live in single map then you can use this application.

+## Techstack
+   Application developed in Go, Gin, Gorila Websocket, Vue js 3 with minimalistic to write vue render code you have to follow `https://github.com/developit/htm ` hypertext tagged markeup which used to write jsx code in js itself without any transpiller.

 ## RUN

 Run this application by following command in local environment